The gyrokinetic limit for the two dimensional Vlasov-Poisson system with multi-point charges: Abstract

 \section{Abstract}

-In this article, we investigate the gyrokinetic limit for the two-dimensional Vlasov-Poisson system with point charges.
-We show that the solution converges to a measure-valued solution of the Euler equation with a defect measure, which extends the results in \cite{Mio19} to the case of multi-point charges and removes the small condition $\sup_{0<\varepsilon<1}\|f_{\varepsilon}^0\|_{L^1}<1$.
+In this article, we investigate the gyrokinetic limit for the two dimensional Vlasov-Poisson system with multi-point charges.
+We show that the solution converges to a measure-valued solution of the Euler equation with a defect measure, which extends the results of Miot (Nonlinearity 32(2):654-677, 2019) to the case of multi-point charges and removes the smallness condition $\sup_{0<\varepsilon<1}\|f_{\varepsilon}^0\|_{L^1}<1$.
+The main difficulty arises from the fact that the orbits of point charges will intersect frequently and rapidly as the magnetic field intensity becomes large.
+To overcome the problem, we adopt the techniques recently developed by Wu and Zhang (Journal of Statistical Physics 190:183, 2023) combined with a new technique introduced here.